TechEmpower/FrameworkBenchmarks/README.md

 #### A note on Windows:

 Git on Windows will, by default, automatically convert line endings from `lf` to `crlf`.
 This is problematic for the Docker images we build for tests targeting Linux operating systems.
-Therefore, in order to run tests on Windows, you must clone the repository with `autocrlf` as either `false` or `input`.
+Therefore, in order to run tests on Windows, you must set `autocrlf` as either `true` or `input` **prior** to cloning.

 See [this writeup](https://help.github.com/articles/dealing-with-line-endings/) for more information.